mhamilt/Audio-Unit-V3-Templates/README.md

 #### templateAUfxWithParametersAudioUnit.mm
 This objective C class is what communicates with the DAW environment.
-The `initWithComponentDescription` method is where the pointers to parameter values are set. `Line 80` is a good place to start, there is a lot of pointers flying around which does not help matters.

-#### AudioUnitViewController.swift
-This file is where you should head for any GUI work.
-GUI Elements (or "Views" in Apple parlance) can be added via the AudioUnitViewController.xib file.
-It is highly recommended you start off with a simple Swift based GUI project before delcing into this.
-There are enough headaches to be had in Xcode and Swift without adding in a whole audio processing framework on top.
-#### templateAUfxWithParametersAudioUnit.mm
-This objective C class is what communicates with the DAW environment.
-The `initWithComponentDescription` method is where the pointers to parameter values are set. `Line 80` is a good place to start, there is a lot of pointers flying around which does not help matters.
+The `initWithComponentDescription` method is where the pointers to parameter values are set. `Line 80` is a good place to start.
+There are a lot of pointers flying around which does not help in comprehending the logic.

 #### AudioUnitViewController.swift
 This file is where you should head for any GUI work.
 GUI Elements (or "Views" in Apple parlance) can be added via the AudioUnitViewController.xib